MeuGarfo/bootstrap-wire/readme.md

 Bootstrap and jQuery dist files

 # wiredep
-add this code to your file.html
+add this code to your header.php
 ```
 <!-- bower:css -->
 <!-- endbower -->